kubeshop/testkube/docs/development.md

 - local-cypress/project
 - local-curl/test

-script types.
+test types.

-You'll need to create `Script` Custom Resource with type from above to be executed on given executor. e.g.
+You'll need to create `Test` Custom Resource with type from above to be executed on given executor. e.g.

 ```sh